Keithpaul98/Portfolio/DOCUMENTATION.md

 # Portfolio Website Documentation

+## 🎉 Live Portfolio - Keith Paul Nkwanda
+**Status**: ✅ **DEPLOYED AND LIVE ON NETLIFY**
+**Deployment Date**: July 25, 2025

 ## Project Overview
-This portfolio website is built using modern web technologies to showcase your projects and skills.
+This portfolio website is built using modern web technologies to showcase Keith Paul Nkwanda's projects and skills.
 It serves as both a personal portfolio and a learning project for React and TypeScript.
+The site is now live and fully functional with professional contact capabilities.

 ## Technologies Used
 - **React**: A JavaScript library for building user interfaces